-See Local Studies’ materials terms of deposit - local studies (pdf format, 92Kb) more details.
+See the Terms of donation or deposit of Local Studies materials (pdf format, 92Kb) for more details.

 Archive materials – what we accept

-Archive materials are often owned by individuals, businesses or organisations and are deposited with the History Centre so that they can be used by researchers in conjunction with other resources.
+Archive materials are often owned by individuals, businesses or organisations and are deposited with or donated to the History Centre so that they can be used by researchers, often in conjunction with other resources.

-- Written records created by organisations and individuals as part of their life and work, where, in the opinion of the professional staff, these provide valuable information on Oxfordshire’s history.
+- Written records and born-digital material created by local authorities, official bodies, businesses, organisations, families and individuals, where, in the opinion of the professional staff, these provide valuable information on Oxfordshire’s history.

 We will not accept:

-- Records which are required for current administrative purposes, for example, financial records which are less than seven years old.
+- Records that are required for current administrative purposes, for example, financial records which are less than seven years old.

 - Severely damaged, illegible, infested or hazardous material, unless express permission has been given by our Conservation Manager.

-- Unreasonable restrictions placed by owners of records on access to their records by the general public.
+- Unreasonable restrictions placed by owners of records on access to their records or permanently closed material.